twilio-labs/twilio-mixologist/README.md

 Go into the [Twilio Console] and [generate an API Key and Secret](https://www.twilio.com/console/dev-tools/api-keys).
 Make sure to store the information safely.

-#### 2. Create a Messaging Service

-Create a [Messaging Service in the Twilio Console](https://www.twilio.com/console/sms/services) and store the SID.

 #### 3. Create a Conversations Service

-Create a [Conversations Service in the Twilio Console](https://www.twilio.com/console/conversations/services) and choose your created Messaging Service as a Messaging Service.
-Make sure to store the SID.
+Create a [Conversations Service in the Twilio Console](https://www.twilio.com/console/conversations/services) and save the service SID for step 2.
-TODO append
+In the Messaging Service, the [**Handle Inbound Messages with Conversations**](https://www.twilio.com/docs/conversations/inbound-autocreation#:~:text=Enabling%20Autocreation%20through%20the%20Twilio%20Console&text=First%2C%20in%20the%20Messaging%20Service,Conversation%20option%20should%20be%20selected.) option should be toggled to Unlocked.

+#### 3. Create a Messaging Service

+Create a [Messaging Service in the Twilio Console](https://www.twilio.com/console/sms/services) and save the service SID for step 2.

+Further, make sure that the "Integration" section has the option [**Autocreate a Conversation**](https://www.twilio.com/docs/conversations/inbound-autocreation#:~:text=Enabling%20Autocreation%20through%20the%20Twilio%20Console&text=First%2C%20in%20the%20Messaging%20Service,Conversation%20option%20should%20be%20selected) selected.

 #### 4. Create a Sync Service